mozilla-releng/releasewarrior-2.0/docs/mergeduty/howto.md

 - hop on `central` repository
 - make sure you're up to date with the tip of the repo
-- `mach try release --version <future-version-0b1> --migration central-to-beta`
+- `mach try release --version <future-version-0b1> --migration central-to-beta --tasks release-sim`

 **For beta to release migration**

 - hop on `beta` repository
 - make sure you're up to date with the tip of the repo
-- `mach try release --version <future-version.0> --migration beta-to-release`
+- `mach try release --version <future-version.0> --migration beta-to-release --tasks release-sim`

 These will create try pushes that look-alike the repos once they are merged.
 Once the decision tasks of the newly created CI graphs are green, staging releases can be created off of them via the [shipit-staging](https://shipit.staging.mozilla-releng.net/) instance.

 One caveat here is the list of partials that needs to be filled-in.
-:warning: The partials need to exist in S3 and be valid releases in [Balrog staging](https://balrog-admin.stage.mozaws.net/).
+:warning: The partials need to exist in [S3](http://ftp.stage.mozaws.net/pub/firefox/releases/) and be valid releases in [Balrog staging](https://balrog-admin.stage.mozaws.net/).

 Ideally staging releases are triggered both on _Monday/Tuesday_ but also on _Thursday/Friday_ to ensure that we're up to date with all the patches that
 Sheriffs are landing before the `RC` week.